ricardoboss/extended-nmea/README.md

 console.log(querySentence.talkerId);    // output: "GP"
 console.log(querySentence.listenerId);  // output: "EC"
 console.log(querySentence.mnemonic);    // output: "RMC"

+// you can also use a generic parameter, if you know whether you are dealing with a talker or a proprietary sentence const genericSentence = Decoder.decodeTalker<CodecROT>("$--ROT,0.03,A*15\r\n");

+console.log(genericSentence.rateOfTurn);    // output: 0.03
+console.log(genericSentence.statusValid);   // output: true
 ```

 To support proprietary sentences and have the ability to add custom ones, you can register them before decoding: